-In Oxfordshire, PML Federation practices work in four locality groups of seven to 11 practices each, covering the North, North East, West and part of the South West areas of Oxfordshire.
-In Northamptonshire, 16 GP practices work together in one group.
+In Oxfordshire, PML Federation practices work in four locality groups of six to 11 practices each, covering the North, North East, West and part of the South West areas of Oxfordshire.
+In Northamptonshire, 15 GP practices work together in one group.
 Each of the five PML federated groups has its own clinical and administrative lead to provide a streamlined structure and to ensure that healthcare provision is tailored for the local population.

 As part of the PML Federation, GP members remain independent providers but work together on specific projects and schemes, which are managed through the corporate services provided by PML.
-Offices in Banbury provide administrative and management support, and expertise in governance and strategic planning.
+Offices in Bicester provide administrative and management support, and expertise in governance and strategic planning.

 GP members working together can develop services that reach a broader geographical area than their individual GP practices.
 This approach enables them to work more efficiently and to develop services to meet the specific needs of their local populations.
 Federations can bid for contracts to deliver NHS services tendered by NHS commissioners.
 PML holds a number of NHS contracts to deliver a range of primary care and community services, employing both frontline clinical staff and ‘behind the scenes’ support teams.